 Pay attention to the Yard Foreman.
-Take a couple of turns on the white rope, around your stern cleat, and when instructed by the Foreman enter the cradle by carefully easing the white rope on the stern cleat as the Haulout Team pull on the blue rope.
+Take a couple of turns on the white rope around the stern cleat and when instructed by the Foreman enter the cradle by carefully easing the white rope on the stern cleat as the Haulout Team pull on the blue rope.
 With care, the bow and stern lines will keep the boat going straight ahead into the cradle.